Icona Vulcano: Specifications

-The Icona Vulcano's chassis is the work of former Ferrari director Claudio Lombardi, designer of numerous world champion cars.
-The vehicle is offered with a choice of two hybrid engines: the 950 hp H-Turismo, which consists of a V12 developing 790 hp combined with a 160 hp electric motor; and the 870 hp H-Competizione consisting of a 3.8-litre twin-turbo V6 combined with two electric motors.
-The car is a shade described as "flamboyant red".
+The Icona Vulcano's chassis is the work of former Ferrari director Claudio Lombardi, designer of multiple world champion cars.
+The vehicle was offered with a choice of two hybrid engines: the 950 hp H-Turismo, which consists of a V12 developing 790 hp combined with a 160 hp electric motor; and the 870 hp H-Competizione consisting of a 3.8-litre twin-turbo V6 combined with two electric motors.
+The exterior color is a shade described as "flamboyant red".

 Vulcano Titanium

 The Vulcano Titanium is an improved version of the Vulcano, which is made of titanium.
 It is equipped with a 6.2 L supercharged V8 engine sourced from Chevrolet Corvette ZR1, developing 670.
-PS and 605 lbft of torque, going from 0 to 100. km/h in 2.8 seconds, 0 to 200. km/h in 8.6 seconds, and a top speed over 355 km/h.
-Just like the Vulcano, The Vulcano Titanium was produced in a single copy and its price was listed at 2.4 million euros.
+PS and 605 lbft of torque.
+This allows it to accelerate from 0 to 100. km/h in 2.8 seconds, 0 to 200. km/h in 8.6 seconds, and reach a top speed of over 355 km/h.
+Just like the Vulcano, only one Vulcano Titanium was produced, and its price was listed at 2.4 million euros.
 The interior features a modified steering wheel from the Ferrari 458, a TFT display used for the instrument cluster, a vertically-oriented TFT display for the infotainment system, an array of toggle switches, and seats made by Sabelt.